Medical cannabinoids and brain tumours – Interview with Dr Wai Liu

 Dr Wai Liu is a Senior Research Fellow at St George’s, University of London, who has been investigating medical cannabinoids and their potential anticancer properties.

 Dr Liu led a small research group at St Bartholomew’s Hospital investigating the anticancer properties in 2001.
 Anecdotal evidence presented to him suggested that cannabis could improve the responses to some therapies in patients with cancer.
-This led to more research studying the anticancer effects of CBD (cannabidiol) in a variety of cancer types used both alone and in combination with other treatment modalities.
+This led to more research studying the anticancer effects of cannabidiol (better known as CBD) in a variety of cancer types used both alone and in combination with other treatment modalities.

-According to the research at St George’s, CBD – one of the active chemicals in cannabis – have been confirmed to contain anticancer properties and are the most beneficial when combined with chemotherapy drugs.
+According to the research at St George’s, cannabinoids – the active chemicals in cannabis – have been confirmed to contain anticancer properties and are the most beneficial when combined with chemotherapy drugs.

 I caught up with Dr Liu at event on medical cannabinoids and brain tumours in London, organised by our Member Charity brainstrust, and asked him a few questions so we could bring some more useful information to our community on this topical subject.